theschedulers/schedule.me/README.md

 ## Get your config vars ready
 There are only two config vars necessary to get your web app up and running completely.
 One is for MongoDB Atlas connection (`MONGODB_URI`) and the other is your env var for production and development (`NODE_ENV`).
 For the MongoDB Atlas URI, make sure you create a MongoDB atlas account, create a cluster, and there should be a button for you to connect it to your application.
 Make sure you follow all the steps and you should get a funky looking link to copy into the config vars section in Heroku.
 The env var has two options, "development" or "production".
 Usually you just keep it in production.
 <br />
-# Everything below this is auto-generated from create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts